Dayun123/task-app/README.md

 ## Authorization

 JWT authentication is used to ensure that `users` only have access to their own account.
-The only routes not behind an authentication firewall are the routes to create a user and login.
+The only routes not behind an authentication firewall are the routes to create a user, get a user's avatar, and login a user.

 ## Routes